-Our next stop was the Matrix, or beginning of the mid-size package sort.
-When the packages hit the matrix, it is like a flood.
-When the advance team opens a new area during a Presidential campaign and the supporters flood into the new space, it is something like that.
+The Matrix:Our next stop was the Matrix, or beginning of the mid-size package sort.
+When the packages hit the matrix, it is like a tidal wave of cardboard.

 Small packages enter the facility and are scanned and ride yet another conveyor.
 The system deposits the packages in the proper bin and they are loaded onto the outgoing plane.